kabirvats/cse15L-report-2/index.md

 ![Image](https://kabirvats.github.io/cse15L-report-2/server1.png)

-In this first screenshot, the method handleRequest is called, and the array params is used to check if the string after the question mark matches the expected "s=[whatever]" behavior.
+In this first screenshot, the method handleRequest is called with the input parameter of the url, and the array params is used to check if the string after the question mark matches the expected "s=[whatever]" behavior.
+It is important to input the url that the user uses into this method because the method handleRequest parses through this inputted url to find the requested changes to the webpage.
 After this, the user's string is put on the arraylist Things and shown on the webpage.
 The fields that are changed are the array params and the ArrayList things, and the displayed message is the return value of handleRequest.

 ![Image](https://kabirvats.github.io/cse15L-report-2/server2.png)

-In this second screenshot, the same method is called and the user's second requested string is added to things, with a new line.
+In this second screenshot, the same method is called with the new input url, and the user's second requested string is added to things, with a new line.
 The second value of params is also changed in the process, as well as the ArrayList things. then this is returned by handleRequest.

 ## Part 2 - Bugs